jfioasd/Flip/README.md

 If you want to do a map loop, just do whatever operation you want on the TOS.
 But make sure you push a condition of `1` at the end.

-Reduce loops aren't as common as map / filter loops, so I didn't make a separate command for it.
-However, it can be implemented quite easily.
+(Reduce loops aren't as common as map / filter loops, so I didn't make a separate command for it.
+However, they can be implemented quite easily.

 One approach: repeat `len(stack) - 1` times: 1) shift bottom of stack to top (i.e. `1 m`).
 2) Apply whatever binary operation you want in the reduce loop.
-Repeat can be implemented as a `:` with the accumulator pushed as the condition.
+Repetition can be implemented as a `:` with the accumulator pushed as the condition of the `:`.)

 ## Stuff from Backhand